p-blomberg/deployd/README.md

 ## SQS requests and sleep
 When setting up the queue, you are expected to configure it for maximum long polling (20 seconds).
 After a request has timed out (because the queue is empty), the script will sleep for as long as configured in your settings file.
 In the example, the sleep time is 10 seconds, meaning that the daemon will send 2 requests per minute to SQS when there is no activity in the queue.

+## Requirements
+If you're running Debian, these packages seem to be sufficient:
+* python3.5
+* python3-boto3
+* python3-yaml

 ## How to install
 1. Create your config file based on example.yaml
    * Do you want 10 seconds of sleep between long-poll requests?
 It means that message processing may be delayed by up to 10 seconds.